Skip to Main Content Go to Sitemap

 If you are a medical student, your Research Summer Student position will begin June 1, or the first business day after June 1.

-We suggest that you limit your applications to five scientists.
+We suggest that you limit your applications to fiveresearchers.
 Send your applications to those you are most interested in and best suit your interests.
+View a list of SickKids researchers.

 If a scientist’s name is no longer on the SSuRe Program website, they are no longer accepting applications for a Research Summer Student.
 They are either conducting interviews or have already selected a student.